Publications

 Private-sector research could pose a pandemic risk.
 Here’s what to do about it

-There is very little government regulation over private sector activities that might generate enhanced potential pandemic pathogens – germs that might not only trigger a pandemic, but that have been engineered to make them more virulent or more transmissible.
-Current oversight of these activities applies only to government-funded work.
-With the growth of the bioeconomy and increasing amounts of privately funded life science research, this forms an ever-growing gap.
+Despite the increasing amounts of privately funded life science research, there is very little government regulation over private sector activities that might generate enhanced potential pandemic pathogens – germs that might not only trigger a pandemic, but that have been engineered to make them more virulent or more transmissible.
 This article discusses mechanisms, both legally binding and voluntary, that can broaden the reach of these oversight policies to cover all relevant work, not just the government-funded part of it.

 June 21, 2022